 - be a U.S. citizen or eligible non-citizen;

 - comply with Selective Service registration, if required (see www.sss.gov for more information);

 - be enrolled, or accepted for enrollment, as a regular (matriculated) student at SJSU.
 Open University students are not eligible for federal student aid.

-Make sure to complete the appropriate application corresponding to the academic year of attendance.
-For instance, FAFSA 2015-16, corresponds to fall 2015 - spring 2016.
-Applicants may use an estimated income on their FAFSA if their federal tax return will not be completed by the priority filing date.
+Complete the appropriate application corresponding to the academic year of attendance.
+For instance, FAFSA 2016-17, corresponds to Fall 2016 - Spring 2017.
+An estimated income may be entered on the FAFSA if federal taxes have not been completed by the priority filing date.
 Also, when completing the FAFSA, use your legal name as it appears on your social security card.

-New Applicants (Students who have never applied for financial aid)
+New Applicants (Students who have never completed a FAFSA)

-- Go to the FAFSA website to learn about the FAFSA process and complete the application on-line
+- Go to FAFSA to complete the application on-line

 - Or download and complete a paper version of the FAFSA.

-Renewal Applicants (Students who have previously applied for financial aid)
+Renewal Applicants (Students who have previously completed FAFSA)